 Risk of bias

 Most studies were categorised as high (c=17, 39.5%) or medium (c=18, 41.9 %) overall risk of bias (see Figure 2).
 The inclusion of observational / cohort studies meant the starting GRADE of evidence was determined to be “low.”
 Assessment across the five GRADE domains highlighted general issues with inconsistency of results and imprecision, but there were minimal concerns regarding publication bias and the directness of the evidence.
-Across the meta-analyses, quality was commonly downgraded due to the significant variation not attributable to sampling error (i.e., I2), imprecise effects based on wide confidence interval boundaries and small sample sizes.
+Across the meta-analyses, quality was commonly downgraded due to the significant variation not attributable to sampling error (i.e., I2), imprecise effects based on wide confidence interval boundaries, and small sample sizes.

 Seizure Outcomes